Geoff Bryant

 Bryant played between 1969 and 1971 for North Melbourne mainly as a wingman for a total of 45 games and 16 goals.
+In his first season he won the Best First Year Player Trophy and in his second year he finished fifth in North Melbourne's Best and fairest.
+He missed a significant portion of the 1971 season due to injury and his form dropped away accordingly.
 He transferred back to Box Hill prior to the commencement of the 1972 season, supposedly due to a disagreement with North Melbourne's coach Brian Dixon.

 Bryant played a further five seasons with Box Hill from 1972 to 1976 and during that period was regarded as one of the very best players in the VFA.
 He won the J Field Medal in both 1973 and 1975 and his 2nd and 3rd best and fairest awards for Box Hill in the same years.
 His feat in winning the J Field Medal in 1973 was regarding as an outstanding one; it was achieved for a team that failed to win a game for the entire season.
 At the end of the season he was described as "unquestionably the champion player in the VFA – first and second division".
 He was captain of Box Hill from 1974 to 1976 and was also coach in 1975.

 Bryant's final tally for Box Hill was 147 senior games and 195 goals.
 Shortly before his retirement in 1976 he was widely acknowledged for passing the rare milestone of 150 senior games of VFA football.
 The discrepancy is due to the practice at the time of including matches played in the end-of-season VFA "Lightning Premiership" in a player's overall games tally, which are no longer recognised as official VFA matches.
 Bryant played 11 in Lightning Premiership matches for Box Hill in addition to his matches for Premiership points.
 He also represented the VFA on two occasions.

 Ironically for such a decorated player, Bryant generally was a member of teams that struggled and he never played in a finals match with either Box Hill or North Melbourne.
 In 2000 he was named as centreman of Box Hill's official "Greatest Ever Team".
 In 2022 he was one of the inaugural inductees into the Box Hill Hawks Football Club Hall of Fame.